alikariminik/Milestone-Project-Two/README.md

 ### Responsiveness

 Vigorous testing was conducted throughout the development process to ensure that the site maintained responsiveness as more elements were added on.
-Using developer tools and adjusting screen dimensions, I have checked to ensure that all content displays clearly over a varierty of screen sizes - primarily on the Mobile, Tablet and Monitors.
+Using developer tools and adjusting screen dimensions, I have checked to ensure that all content displays clearly over a variety  of screen sizes - primarily on the Mobile, Tablet and Monitors.

 ### Known Bugs